aibreich/jungleCook/README.md

 # jungleCook

-### I was unable to get the firebase to fully work but worked around that and got my webpages to change when the user logged in and out
+### I was unable to figure out how to get the recipes to load in correctly.
+I also was unsure how to get the user recipe to upload to the data.json file to be able to implement it in later in the site.

 ### https://jcooklogin.web.app/